auth0/docs/articles/protocols/oauth2/index.md

   Where, the `redirect_uri` is `https://my-redirect-uri/callback`, the Access Token is `eyB...78f`, it's a Bearer token and it expires in 3600 seconds.

-- `form_post`: This response mode is defined by the [OAuth 2.0 Form Post Response Mode](https://openid.net/specs/oauth-v2-form-post-response-mode-1_0.html) specification.
+- `form_post`: This response mode is defined in the [OAuth 2.0 Form Post Response Mode](https://openid.net/specs/oauth-v2-form-post-response-mode-1_0.html) specification.
 A successful response is `200 OK` and the response parameters are embedded in an HTML form as hidden params.
 The `action` of the form is the `redirect_uri` and the `onload` attribute is configured to submit the form.
-Hence, after the HTML is loaded by the browser, a redirection to the `redirect_uri` is done.
+After the HTML is loaded by the browser, a redirect to the `redirect_uri` is done.

   For example, a response might be: